On this page

 • Pearson’s r assumes both variables are continuous and roughly normally distributed, with a linear relationship between them.
 Violations (skewness, outliers, curvilinear patterns) can distort the coefficient.

 • Spearman’s rho and Kendall’s tau only assume a monotonic relationship and ordinal-level data.
 No normality requirement — use these when Pearson’s assumptions are violated.
+They do assume relatively few ties, though; heavy ties strain their p-values (the tie-burden check flags this).

 • Blomqvist’s β assumes continuous data but has no distributional requirements beyond a well-defined median — robust to outliers and heavy tails.